 As a newcomer, you may be concerned about certain landing formalities like getting your Social Insurance Number (SIN), applying for provincial or territorial photo ID and health insurance, or even getting your driving license.

 To ensure the health and safety of the staff and the public at large, many Service Canada Centres and provincial government offices like ServiceOntario are no longer accepting in-person applications and authorities are urging people not to visit unless completely necessary.
-So it might be a good idea to wait it out until there’s a formal announcement mentioning that it’s business as usual.
-You can keep checking the official federal and provincial websites to see when it’s safe to visit.
+Most government offices now have online processes and you can complete most of your landing formalities through their websites.

 Get insured, know your options

 Depending on the province or territory you reside in, there may be a waiting period before you are eligible for public health insurance in Canada.
 Most newcomers choose British Columbia (B.C.), Ontario, Alberta or Quebec as their landing destination.
-B.C., Ontario and Quebec, for instance, have a waiting period of up to three months, but in Alberta, you’re covered from the day you land.
-So be sure to check the eligibility requirements in the province or territory where you reside.
+Some provinces, such as Ontario, have waived off the three-month waiting period for provincial health insurance, so you’re covered from the day you land.
+Be sure to check the eligibility requirements in the province or territory where you reside.

 Given the developing situation around COVID-19 and the need for medical assistance, it’s important to have health insurance for yourself and your family.
 While it is ideal to have some form of private or public health coverage, there’s no reason to worry if you’re currently in the waiting period for provincial insurance and don’t have any other health coverage.
 Exceptions are being added, existing regulations are being modified every day, and the government has assured that anyone needing healthcare would get it.
 So keep checking government and news sites for updates.